 The blog’s got a bit more professional along the way – I’m now a member of the British Guild of Travel Writers, have an MSc Tourism, Heritage and Sustainability from the University of Glasgow and have co-authored a guidebook for Lonely Planet.

 Sustainable travel is important to me – though it’s a work in progress.
 I try to minimise flights and travel by train when I can, take longer, slower trips rather than lots of short trips, stay and eat in locally owned places rather than big chains, reuse and recycle.

-I also work as a freelance writer and editor – and started a local website Explore the Cotswolds when 2020’s lockdown put paid to international travel.
+I also work as a freelance writer and editor – and started a local website Explore the Cotswolds to share my love of my home region in 2020 when lockdown put paid to international travel, and it’s continued to grow since.
 And when I’m not travelling I love to read, walk, take photos and curl up by the fire with a good glass of wine.